ibm-cloud-docs/power-iaas/getting-started-PER.md

+In a PER and CRN-enabled workspace, you can also define security rules for network traffic control using the network security group feature.
+For more information, see [Network security groups](/docs/power-iaas?topic=power-iaas-nsg).

 The PER capability will be deployed in all the data centers over time.
 See [Data centers that support PER](/docs/power-iaas?topic=power-iaas-per#dcs-per) for more information.
 {: note}